Elekekic/Uberly/README.md

 <strong> Filtering and Toggles: </strong>
 Fix an issue on the explore page where post menus stop working after applying and removing filters.
 (Untouched)

+<strong> Viewing Followers Component: </strong>
+Necessary to know who is following you, since you can only see who you are following.
+(Resolving)

 <br>